YosysHQ/picorv32/README.md

 memory-mapped peripherals, communicating with each other using the native interface, and communicating with the outside world via AXI4.

-The optional IRQ feature can be used to react to events from the outside, implemnt fault handlers, or catch instructions from a larger ISA and emulate them in software.
+The optional IRQ feature can be used to react to events from the outside, implement fault handlers, or catch instructions from a larger ISA and emulate them in software.

-The optional Pico Co-Prosessor Interface (PCPI) can be used to implement non-branching instructions in an external coprocessor.
+The optional Pico Co-Processor Interface (PCPI) can be used to implement non-branching instructions in an external coprocessor.
 An implementation of a core that implements the `MUL[H[SU|U]]` instructions is provided.